Mixed Board Basis 20 nights from £2,829 per person

 Arequipa is a traditional colonial city with a relaxed atmosphere and edged by the Andes Mountains.
 Referred to as the ‘White City’ because of the dazzling older buildings made from light volcanic rock, this is a charming destination that’s well worth exploring.

 Travel along a rutted road to the Colca Canyon which is one of the deepest canyons in the world.
-The first stop is Chivay which is a charming village near the canyon where you can take a dip in the thermal baths, watch live Andean music and even sample a llama steak.
-You’ll also be able to take a tour around the canyon, visit the quaint villages and marvel at the miradors – scenic lookouts.
+The first stop is Chivay which is a charming village near the canyon where you can take a dip in the amazing thermal baths, watch live Andean music and even sample a llama steak.
+You’ll also be able to take a tour around the canyon, spotting the rare and unique condors, visit the quaint villages and marvel at the miradors – scenic lookouts.

-Travel by bus to Puno, situated on the shores of the Lake Titicaca.
-On day nine you’ll travel by boat across this lake.
-En-route to Taquile Island, you’ll visit the floating reed islands of the Uros people, followed by a homestay in a village on the lake’s shores.
-This is a great opportunity to learn about rural life in the highlands of Peru and to find out more about local Peruvian traditions.
+Travel by bus to the small and quirky town of Puno, situated on the shores of the Lake Titicaca.
+On day nine you’ll travel by boat across this fantastic lake (highest lake in the world).
+En-route to Taquile Island, you’ll visit the floating (and edible) reed islands of the Uros people, followed by a homestay in a village on the lake’s shores.
+This is a great opportunity to learn about rural life in the highlands of Peru and to find out more about local Peruvian traditions and the local language.

 (Two breakfasts, one lunch and one dinner included)